SamPowerCode/fizzbuzz/README.md

 python better.py
 ```

-The better version is testable, because instead of printing the output from the fizzbuzz function, it returns a value, making it testable.
+The better version is testable, because instead of printing the output from the fizzbuzz function, it returns a value.
 To run the Python tests, in a terminal window type:

 ```bash